Mutula Kilonzo

-Mutula Kilonzo (2 July 1948 – 27 April 2013) was a Kenyan politician and Senior Counsel, who served as Minister of Education after having previously served as the Minister for Nairobi Metropolitan and justice and constitutional affairs He belonged to the Orange Democratic Movement-Kenya (now Wiper Democratic Movement) and was elected to represent the Makueni County as Senator in the 2013 general elections.
+Mutula Kilonzo (2 July 1948 – 27 April 2013) was a Kenyan politician and Senior Counsel, who served as Minister of Education after having previously served as Minister for Nairobi Metropolitan and justice and constitutional affairs He belonged to the Orange Democratic Movement-Kenya (now Wiper Democratic Movement) and was elected to represent Makueni County as Senator in the 2013 general elections.

 Early life and education

-Kilonzo was born to Mzee Wilson Kilonzo Musembi and Mama Rhoda Koki Kilonzo.
+Kilonzo was born 2 July 1948 to Wilson Kilonzo Musembi and Mama Rhoda Koki Kilonzo.
 He was the second born.
 The young boy had to repeat class one for lack of fifteen shillings in school fees.

 Kilonzo was educated at Mbooni Primary School and Machakos School before joining University of Dar es Salaam in 1969, graduating with a First Class Honours Degree in Law – the first in the East African region.

 Political career

 In the National Assembly of Kenya in the December 2007 parliamentary election.
 He was Minister for Nairobi Metropolitan Development until being appointed as Minister of Justice and constitutional affairs on 4 May 2009.
 He was the minister of education until April 2013 when the newly elected president was sworn in.
 He is on record for having controversially pushed for school girls not to be forced to wear "nun-like" skirts.

 He won Makueni senatorial race in 2013 by defeating John Harun Mwau.